 Their approach is tackling users with differing abilities during their research, so they try to include them in the process as soon as possible.
 Don’t be afraid of this.
 If you enlarge your research spectrum, you find more and more specific needs.
 The goal is to ensure the designers can capture the differences and the similarities between the groups of users and get to an interface that serves them all.

 Consider that different types of disabilities or situational limitations require a set of digital ingredients that enable users to complete their tasks.
 This may range from an age-related impairment that demands things like a larger font or higher contrast to a blind user who hears the content from a screen reader.
-Meeting the accessibility standards means that you have to design the application to make sure that:
+Designing for accessibility and meeting the accessibility standards means that you have to design the application to make sure that:

 - You write the content (headings, text, images, links...) in plain and straightforward language, structure it, and label it accurately.